EmmanuelSalami/affilate-products-supabase/README.md

 That’s it – your copy now lives in GitHub and can be imported into **Vercel** (see Step 8).

-Copy-paste this block over your current Step 7 in the README and you’re good to go.

 ---

 ## 8  Deploy to Vercel  ☁️